Community Safety Approach

 - Where outcomes need to be improved, because we compare unfavourably to our statistical neighbours

-Wokingham Community Safety Partnership have four key priorities for 2018-2021 and they are:
+Wokingham Community Safety Partnership have 4 key priorities for 2018 to 2021 and they are:

 - Addressing violence against women and girls (VAWG)